Spring 2021 Pass (P) Grade Option Policy

 - Provost will notify students, faculty, and staff in Academic Affairs of the policy after it is fully approved.
 A website will contain the policy with updated considerations and implementation information.

-- Faculty will submit grades at the end of the semester by the due date.
+- Faculty will submit grades at the end of the semester by the May 27, 2021 deadline.

-- An electronic form will be available for students to elect the P (Pass) option starting the date grades are posted through May 28, 2020 (one week past the May 21, 2020 grade submission deadline).
+- An electronic form will be available for students to elect the P (Pass) option starting Friday, May 28, 2021 at 9:00 am (the day after the grade submission deadline) through Thursday, June 3, 2021 at 11:59 pm.

-- Students who do not request a consultation with their faculty/academic adviser will be asked to affirm on the Pass (P) election form that they have sought the necessary guidance before electing the Pass (P) option.
+- Students will be asked to affirm on the Pass (P) election form that they consulted with their faculty/academic advisor before electing the Pass (P) option.